 Concealed Weapons Permit in Miami

 We understand your time is valuable and limited, therefore, we make attending our concealed weapons permit class in Miami, easy and convenient.
-We offer classes 7 days a week at 9:00 am.
+We offer class 7 days a week at 9:00 am. (by appointment only)

 Things you'll learn...

 ▶︎ The firearm safety rules we must all follow to remain safe

 ▶︎ Using the correct ammunition in your firearm

 ▶︎ Firearm safety mechanisms, manual and internal

 ▶︎ Understanding single action, double action and striker-fire firearms

 ▶︎ How firearms function, a detailed, multi-media presentation

 ▶︎ How de-cocking devices and internal safety devices work